stefano-garzarella/snp-svsm-vtpm/README.md

 ### Install EK certificate in the vTPM NVRAM

-The MS-TPM does not generate an EK certificate during manufacture, so launching `tpm2_getekcertificate` or `tpm2_nvread 0x1c00002` in the CVM will get an error.
+The TCG-TPM does not generate an EK certificate during manufacture, so launching `tpm2_getekcertificate` or `tpm2_nvread 0x1c00002` in the CVM will get an error.